 Their account management teams often refer to them as base terms.
 These generally fall into one of three main categories:

 - Operational investments.

 Note that investments in Amazon Advertising are not part of the annual term negotiations with Amazon Retail.
 However, investments into deals and promotions may be subject to your retail JBP.

-Vendor managers will primarily focus on increasing the base terms of your account, as these investments directly impact the profitability of their category.
+Vendor managers will primarily focus on the base terms of your account, as these investments directly impact profitability.

 Let’s take a closer look at each of them.